College town: Development

-From the 1990s onwards, these were increasingly occupied by students, with over 1,800 houses being converted to student rents over a 25 to 30 year period to 2022 and some streets reaching 100 per cent student occupancy.
+From the 1990s onwards, these were increasingly occupied by students, with over 1,800 houses being converted to student rents over a 25 to 30-year period to 2022 and some streets reaching 100 per cent student occupancy.
 Durham County Council introduced a student housing policy in 2014 and from 2016 required planning permission to convert single family houses to houses in multiple occupation (HMOs), but this was widely regarded as being "too little too late".
 The council also encouraged the development of purpose built student accommodation (PBSA) in the city to relieve pressure on the housing market, with the first private PBSA, built by Unite Students opening in Elvet in 2012.
 Retail premises in the city centre were also converted to private halls of residence.
 However, demand for HMOs continued to rise, leading to growth in other areas of the city, with Gilesgate in particular seeing large rises in student rents between 2014 and 2022.

-This process of large student populations moving into traditionally non-student neighbourhoods, displacing the local population, is known as studentification.
+Studentification

+The process of neighbourhoods becoming dominated by high concentrations of students, typically near universities, is known as studentification, a term coined by Darren Smith in 2002. with reference to Leeds in England.
+Studentification has mainly been identified in the context of student quarters within larger cities, with the term having been originally coined with reference to Leeds in England.
+However, Durham provides an example of studentification in a smaller college town.

+The phenomenon of studentification causes rapid social, cultural, economic, and physical changes, often transforming family housing into Houses of Multiple Occupancy (HMOs) and shifting local services toward student-focused amenities.
 It has been a feature of both university towns and university quarters in larger cities in the late 20th and early 21st centuries as university enrolment grew faster than the capacity of universities to expand on-campus housing.
 It may be perceived as a form of gentrification but can also brings benefits to towns, with student spending boosting local economies across multiple sectors and the student population allowing towns and cities to project a cosmopolitan image in their marketing.

-Studentification has mainly been identified in the context of student quarters within larger cities, with the term having been originally coined in 2002 with reference to Leeds in England.
-However, Durham provides an example of studentification in a smaller college town.